Junah-Park/Junah-Park/README.md

+# Software engineer at Meta
-# Software Engineer working on R&D for IMU production at EMCORE
+# Currently working on ML benchmarking services for edge devices including AR/VR
-# I'm passionate about Mixed Reality and Artificial Intelligence
+# Passionate about developing innovative solutions that push the boundaries of what's possible.